nickolamaz/blog/_posts/2021-09-01-kubernetes-labels.md

 ### 1. Via Labels

 Labels are key-value pairs used to attach **identifying** metadata to Kubernetes objects.
 Kubernetes provides built-in support for querying objects via labels and applying bulk operations on the subset selected.
 Kubernetes labels are commonly used for sharing information with other colleagues.
-For example, you may use an annotation to record an owner identifier for the person responsible for a pod/deployment.
+For example, you may use a label to record an owner identifier for the person responsible for a pod/deployment.
 Labels look like this:

 ```
 "metadata": {